Myth Busted: Digital Marketing Is Only About Numbers

 It’s time to step away from the emotional attachment you have to social posts.
 When consumers interact with your content it makes you feel great!
 You’ve done it!
 You’ve created meaningful and attractive content that caused someone to actually pause in their busy life and engage.
 That is no small feat and you deserve a pat on the back, but just because your audience is interacting with your posts it doesn’t necessarily mean that these actions are turning into revenue.
 While engagement can give you a general temperature of the digital marketing strategy, your bottom line is the only thing that can truly tell you if you need to switch it up.
 You may have a lot of super fans of your high-end product, but that doesn’t mean you’re reaching an audience who will drop the cash to purchase.
 If your revenue is increasing then that probably means you’re targeting the right audience.

-You Want a Cadi Not a Pinto When It Comes To Traffic
+You Want a Cadillac Not a Pinto When It Comes To Traffic

-Website traffic used to be huge.
+The over-importance of website traffic was one of the biggest digital marketing myths.
 If you were driving traffic, then you were doing your job.
 The problem is that traffic does not equal sales.
 Is your marketing agency taking a look at where you’re losing customers?
 Are they dipping out when they get to your “About” page?
 Or when they check out your prices?
 Taking a deeper look can give you more answers.
 Your digital marketing company may be doing a great job increasing your website traffic, but unless you’re seeing conversions and sales, they are failing in some way.
 It’s not enough to measure traffic, the right kind of traffic needs to be cruising through your site.

 You’re Not Going to See Organic Growth From Social Media